-We continue to evaluate the Maestro System in human clinical trials in the United States, Australia and Mexico.
-To date, we have not observed any mortality related to our device or any unanticipated adverse device effects in these clinical trials.
+To date, we have not observed any mortality related to our device or any unanticipated adverse device effects in our human clinical trials.
 We have also not observed any long-term problematic clinical side effects in any patients.
-In addition, data from our VBLOC-DM2 ENABLE trial outside the United States demonstrate that VBLOC therapy may hold promise in improving obesity-related comorbidities such as diabetes and hypertension.
-We are conducting, or plan to conduct, further studies in each of these comorbidities to assess VBLOC therapy's potential in addressing multiple indications.
+In addition, data from our VBLOC-DM2 ENABLE trial outside the United States demonstrate that vBloc Therapy may hold promise in improving obesity-related comorbidities such as diabetes and hypertension.
+We are conducting, or plan to conduct, further studies in each of these comorbidities to assess vBloc Therapy's potential in addressing multiple indications.

-Thus far, we have only generated revenue from the sale of products in 2012 because we focused our resources on the U.S. regulatory approval process, and expect to incur significant sales and marketing expenses prior to recording sufficient revenue to offset these expenses.
-Having recently received FDA approval, we expect our general and administrative expenses to increase as we continue to add the infrastructure necessary to support our initial commercial sales, operate as a public company and develop our intellectual property portfolio.
-For these reasons, we expect to continue to incur significant and increasing operating losses for the next several years.
+We recently commenced commercial operations in the United States, deriving revenues from our primary business activity in 2015.
+We expect to incur significant sales and marketing expenses prior to recording sufficient revenue to offset these expenses.
+We expect our selling, general and administrative expenses to increase as we continue to add the infrastructure necessary to support our initial commercial sales, operate as a public company and develop our intellectual property portfolio.
+For these reasons, we expect to continue to incur operating losses for the next several years.
 We have financed our operations to date principally through the sale of equity securities, debt financing and interest earned on investments.